Love: Forever Changes

 Rock lyrics are often extraneous.
 Not these.
 “You know that I could be in love with almost everyone/ I think that people are the greatest fun/ And I will be alone again tonight my dear.”
 “The news today will be the movies for tomorrow” — that packs punch.
 And: “Oh the snot has caked against my pants/ It has turned into crystal/ There’s a bluebird sitting on a fence/ I think I’ll get my pistol/ Because he’s on my land…”

-You are just a thought that someone
+You’re just a thought that

-Somewhere somehow feels you should be here
+someone somewhere feels you should be here

 And it’s so for real